 - Add a OneNote tab and use that to record your Teams meetings.

-Let’s take these in turn, starting with the first two options.
+Let’s take these in turn.

 Turn on Video Recording